December 25, 2012

 Note: Merry Christmas!

 Krampus is a demonic beast-like creature from the folklore of Alpine countries thought to punish bad children during the Yule season, in contrast with Saint Nicholas, who rewards nice ones with gifts.
-Krampus is said to capture particularly naughty children in his sack and carry them away to his lair.
-The history of the Krampus figure stretches back to pre-Christian Germanic foklore.
+Described as half-goat, half-demon, Krampus is said to capture particularly naughty children in his sack and carry them away to his underworld lair.
+He beats people into behaving with a bundle of birch sticks.
+According to folklore, Krampus shows up in towns on the night before December 6, known as Krampusnacht, or Krampus Night.
+The history of the Krampus figure stretches back to pre-Christian Germanic folklore.

 Note: Happy Christmas Eve!
 Hopefully Krampus the holiday devil doesn’t show up on your street dragging rusty chains and bells.